-Synthetic seismic
+8 Synthetic seismic data

-Seismic modelling allows the direct correlation of outcrops with seismic data, aiding to quantify what geological features are visible on the latter.
+Seismic modelling allows for the direct correlation of outcrops with seismic data, aiding to quantify what geological features are visible on the latter.
 By creating geomodels from digital outcrop models, students also truly appreciate several factors that control seismic images.
 Building geomodels involves conducting line interpretations on digital outcrops to establish the structures, then assigning elastic properties (P- and S-wave velocity and density) to these from literature or borehole data crossing the same stratigraphic interval of interest.
 Once both structures and elastic properties are in place, seismic modelling is applied (e.g., Rabbel et al., 2018; Anell et al., 2016).
 Noise is usually also added for more realistic results (Lubrano-Lavadera et al., 2019).
-The synthetic seismic profiles are then overlain on the DOM and class discussions focus on understanding what geological features are discernible, and how seismic acquisition parameters (primarily frequency and illumination angle) affect seismic imaging.
+The synthetic seismic profiles are then overlain on the DOM and class discussions focus on understanding what geological features are discernible and how seismic acquisition parameters (primarily frequency and illumination angle) affect seismic imaging.

-In AG222, the Triassic succession at Kvalpynten in south-western Edgeøya (https://v3geo.com/model/90; Anell et al., 2016; Smyrak-Sikora et al., 2020) was primarily used from 2018 to 2020 as a very-well exposed and well-studied case study (Fig. 7).
+In AG222, the Triassic succession at Kvalpynten in southwestern Edgeøya (https://v3geo.com/model/90, last access: 7 September 2021; Anell et al., 2016; Smyrak-Sikora et al., 2020b) was primarily used from 2018 to 2020 as a very well-exposed and well-studied case study (Fig. 7).
 The "seismic-scale" outcrop displays two contrasting geological features.
-The lower part of the outcrop is dominated by growth-faults with small half-grabens infilled by siliciclastic syn-sedimentary deposits.
-In the upper part, very low angle clinoforms related to the progradation of the world's largest delta plain in the Triassic (Klausen et al., 2019) are barely apparent even at the ca. 7 km long outcrop.
+The lower part of the outcrop is dominated by growth faults with small half-grabens infilled by siliciclastic syn-sedimentary deposits.
+In the upper part, very low-angle clinoforms related to the progradation of the world's largest